What is bitumen emulsion & its uses?

 What types of road works are performed with the use of bituminous emulsions?

-The use of bituminous emulsions in the performance of road works is determined by their performance characteristics and advantages.
+Their performance characteristics and advantages determine the use of bituminous emulsions in the performance of road works.
 The low viscosity of such compositions allows using them to provide the following tasks:

 • Surface treatment of the roadbed